What is Circadin?

 Your Cricadin tablets will come with a patient leaflet giving detailed information about the medication, its ingredients, possible side effects, and contraindications.
 Please read this leaflet carefully before you take any tablets.
 Keep the leaflet with the medication for future reference.

-If you take Circadin exactly as directed by our online GP, you are unlikely to experience any significant unwelcome side effects.
+If you take Circadin exactly as directed by our online Doctor, you are unlikely to experience any significant unwelcome side effects.
 A small minority of patients may experience some minor side effects.